 - Memorable Experience.

-All of the wineries we recommend get high marks in at least two of the three categories ... usually all three!
+The wineries I recommend get high marks in at least two of the three categories ... usually all three!

-Quality of the wines and the winery itself are clearly the most important consideration.
-Location is a key factor so that you don't spend more time driving than necessary, giving you more time to enjoy the wineries you visit.
+Selecting the right Wineries is clearly the most important consideration.
+The wine country has some incredible wineries but there are 10 average ones for every great one.
+Location is a key consideration so that you don't spend more time driving than necessary, giving you more time to enjoy the wineries you visit.
 In a DIY tour, Flexibility gives you the ability to stay longer if you want, add a winery if you chose or drop one out if you have 'over' enjoyed one or more of the other wineries.